-MS. CHRISTA BIG CANOE: Isabel, we've heard Joan explain one of her theories.
-One of the questions we were talking about at one point was -- you know, is it possible that she was trying to refuse his advances and just got out of the car?
-But, what do you think or how do you feel about the fact that an adult took your 16-year-old cousin and -- sorry, 16-year-old niece and didn't make sure she got back home?
+MS. CHRISTA BIG CANOE: 1 Isabel, we've heard Joan explain one of her theories.
+One of the questions we 2 3 were talking about at one point was -- you know, is it possible that she was trying to refuse his advances and 4 just got out of the car?
+But, what do you think or how do 5 6 you feel about the fact that an adult took your 16-year-old cousin and -- sorry, 16-year-old niece and didn't make sure 7 she got back home?
+8

-MS. ISABEL WINNING: I'd like to say, first of all, that I think that it goes without saying, when you hear about cases like this, that it goes to show what society thinks of our women.
-It goes to show the magnitude of how they think that our lives don't matter, that when you pick up a 16-year-old at 10:00 at night, and you're in your mid 40s, probably leaving your wife at home.
+9 MS. ISABEL WINNING: I'd like to say, first 10 of all, that I think that it goes without saying, when you 11 hear about cases like this, that it goes to show what 12 society thinks of our women.
+It goes to show the magnitude 13 of how they think that our lives don't matter, that when 14 you pick up a 16-year-old at 10:00 at night, and you're in 15 your mid 40s, probably leaving your wife at home.

-I think that when he picked her up -- and I think she had a stamp on her hand as well, so they did go to a club.
-I think that either maybe he didn't get what he wanted or maybe she did refuse his services, to which point when he did dispose of her body, I think that he knew full well that she probably wasn't going to make it home.
-I think that he knew that when he drove away.
-Did he even look back to see if she was still walking?
-Did he even look back to see if she -- if she had fallen?
+I think that when he picked her up -- and I 16 17 think she had a stamp on her hand as well, so they did go to a club.
+I think that either maybe he didn't get what he 18 wanted or maybe she did refuse his services, to which point 19 when he did dispose of her body, I think that he knew full 20 21 well that she probably wasn't going to make it home. Ι think that he knew that when he drove away.
+Did he even 22 look back to see if she was still walking?
+Did he even 23 24 look back to see if she -- if she had fallen?
 Did he look back to see if she had gotten up?
+25

-1 So, it was a complete disregard of her life 2 and I think that his actions directly correlated with her 3 death.
-He had to have known when she got out of that 4 truck, or when he threw her out, or when he pushed her out 5 that she wasn't getting up from where she was.
-From 6 details in the autopsy report, it looks like she literally 7 just didn't get back up from the first initial from 8 getting out of his car.
-9 MS. CHRISTA BIG CANOE: May I ask you 10 actually, you keep referring to a document.
+1 So, it was a complete disregard of her life and I think that his actions directly correlated with her 2 3 death.
+He had to have known when she got out of that truck, or when he threw her out, or when he pushed her out 4 that she wasn't getting up from where she was.
+From 5 6 details in the autopsy report, it looks like she literally just didn't get back up from the first initial -- from 7 getting out of his car.
+8

+9 MS. CHRISTA BIG CANOE: May I ask you -10 actually, you keep referring to a document.
 You're 11 referring to the autopsy report.
 So, the family did have 12 the opportunity to receive an autopsy report form.
 Yes.

-13 Commissioner Audette, I'm going to ask that 14 a document be entered, parties withstanding will receive a 15 copy, but because of the nature of the document, to protect 15 16 the integrity and dignity of Nicole, we're going to ask 16 the integrity and dignity of Nicole, we're going to ask 16 17 the integrity and dignity of Nicole, we're going to ask that it be sealed.
-So, I ask Commissioner Audette that you 16 17 18 the integrity and dignity of Nicole, we're going to ask that it be sealed.
+Commissioner Audette, I'm going to ask that a document be entered, parties withstanding will receive a copy, but because of the nature of the document, to protect the integrity and dignity of Nicole, we're going to ask that it be sealed.
 So, I ask Commissioner Audette that you order the document be sealed.
-16 17 18 19 the integrity and dignity of Nicole, we're going to ask that it be sealed.
-So, I ask Commissioner Audette that you order the document be sealed.
-COMMISSIONER MICHÈLE AUDETTE: Yes, we do 16 17 18 19 20 the integrity and dignity of Nicole, we're going to ask that it be sealed.
-So, I ask Commissioner Audette that you order the document be sealed.
-COMMISSIONER MICHÈLE AUDETTE: Yes, we do have this document and we will make sure that it will be 16 17 18 19 20 21 the integrity and dignity of Nicole, we're going to ask that it be sealed.
-So, I ask Commissioner Audette that you order the document be sealed.
-COMMISSIONER MICHÈLE AUDETTE: Yes, we do have this document and we will make sure that it will be sealed.

-ask be read in.
+19 COMMISSIONER MICHÈLE AUDETTE: Yes, we do

+20 have this document and we will make sure that it will be

+21 sealed.

+MS. CHRISTA BIG CANOE: So, Michèle has ordered the document.
+I am going to just ask that you look at the summary.
+And, this is the portion that I'm going to ask be read in.
 So, if you just want to read the first